 - (10) JCIC Sponsor is controlled indirectly by Messrs.
 Kelter, Savage and Jermoluk.
+Per applicable SEC rules, the shares owned by JCIC Sponsor are also listed as being owned by Messrs.
+Kelter, Savage and Jermoluk, as each of these individuals indirectly control JCIC Sponsor.
 JCIC Sponsor's business address is 386 Park Avenue South, FL 20 New York, NY 10016. - (11) Consists of 202,631.578948 shares of Series A Preferred Stock that are convertible at the election of the holder into shares of Common Stock pursuant to the terms of such Series A Preferred Stock.
 JPMorgan Chase Funding Inc. is a wholly-owned subsidiary of publicly traded JPMorgan Chase & Co., the board of directors and chief executive officer of which are identified in JPMorgan Chase & Co.'s filings with the SEC.
 The address for JPMorgan Chase Funding Inc. is 383 Madison Avenue, New York, NY 10179.